azureuse7/public_code/01-Shell/06-while.md

+# Bash While Loops
+> While loops in Bash repeatedly execute a block of commands as long as a condition remains true.
+They are useful for iterating over file lines, polling for a status, processing input streams, or retrying operations.

 - Using while loops in Bash allows you to execute a block of commands repeatedly as long as a specified condition is true.
 - Here's how you can use while loops in Bash, along with some examples to demonstrate their usage.

 #### Basic Syntax